sponug/sponug.github.io/_posts/2024-12-26-On-Latency.md

 - Why is latency important?
     - Bad latency leads to unhappy customers
-    - Takes work to improve tail latency ( seee below )
+    - Takes work to improve tail latency ( see below )
     - Many users experience bad latency of just one component ( since it compounds )
  - Measuring Latency
      - Latency is a distribution, so measure it as such